cedricdumitru/cedricdumitru/README.md

 # I am a Senior Full Stack Developer

-Highly skilled and accomplished Full Stack Developer with over 9+ years of experience designing, developing, and deploying scalable, high-performance applications.
-Proficient in React.js, Node.js, and TypeScript, with a strong foundation in modern front-end and back-end architectures.
-Expert in microservices, distributed systems, and cloud-native development, with deep expertise in AWS, Docker, Kubernetes, and test-driven development.
-Proven track record of delivering robust, innovative solutions in Agile environments.
+Innovative and results-driven Senior Full Stack Engineer with 9+ years of experience delivering high-performance, scalable, and maintainable software solutions across diverse industries.
+Expert in React.js, TypeScript, Node.js, and cloud-native architectures with a proven record in RESTful/GraphQL API design, microservices, and real-time applications.
+Adept at bridging product vision with technical execution, optimizing UI/UX through advanced performance strategies, and championing DevOps practices including CI/CD, infrastructure-as-code, and automated testing.
+Skilled in AWS, Firebase, Docker, and Kubernetes, with a track record of driving digital transformation for both startups and enterprise clients in agile, distributed environments.

 ---